Ehsan Hoque: Activism

-This dream was realized in 2003, while working at Yale University, together with his wife Dr. Nina Hoque, he founded Distressed Children & Infants International, or DCI.
+In 2003, while working at Yale University, together with his wife Nina Hoque and his colleague Dr. Brian DeBroff he founded Distressed Children & Infants International, or DCI.
 The organization's mission is to reduce the extreme poverty that contributes to child labor by providing quality education, family support, and access to healthcare with a focus on eliminating preventable blindness.

-Hoque's vision of child sponsorship has manifested itself in DCI's Sun Child Sponsorship Program, which now supports over 1500 children in Bangladesh.
+Hoque founded DCI's Sun Child Sponsorship Program, which now supports over 1500 children in Bangladesh.
 DCI operates several other programs in Bangladesh that provide healthcare, vision care, and orphan support, and also provides support to partner organizations with similar missions in India, Nepal, and Nicaragua.
 These efforts have benefited thousands of children and their families while also providing opportunities for American youth to connect with less fortunate around the world through volunteerism: a central organizational concept to DCI that Hoque calls "children helping children".

-Hoque believes that to help the thousands of distressed children around the world the many organizations working in this field should be united in one platform to exchange ideas and learn from each other's approach, successes, and failures.
-This belief has manifested in the biennial Conference on Child Rights & Sight: an international conference hosted by DCI and Yale University to raise awareness about child rights, particularly with respect to child labor, and diseases that affect vision.
+The program runs a biennial Conference on Child Rights & Sight: an international conference hosted by DCI and Yale University to raise awareness about child rights, particularly with respect to child labor, and diseases that affect vision.
 The event gathers speakers and leaders from around the world to address these issues and discuss creative solutions.
 The 7th conference took place at Yale in October 2019.

-Family

-Hoque lives in Cambridge, Massachusetts with his wife Nina Hoque and their two beautiful daughters Asahi and Sofia.